permutationlock/ztrait/doc/patterns.md

 # Patterns for Zig generics

-I like type systems and generic programming, almost certainly to the detriment to my own productivity.
+I love type systems and generic programming, almost certainly to the detriment of my productivity.
 I also love the Zig programming language, which has an interesting approach to generics.

-I tend to agree with the opinion that generics should generally be avoided, but nonetheless I spent a decent chunk of type exploring Zig's generics and made a stab at implementing
+I tend to agree with the opinion that generics should generally be avoided.
+Nevertheless, I have spent a decent chunk of type exploring Zig's generics and I made a stab at implementing
 [my own version of Rust-style traits][1].
-The rest of the article will assume that you have at least skimmed the readme.
+The rest of this article will assume that you have at least skimmed the readme of that project.

-## The example situation
+## An example situation

-Suppose that we have a `Server` struct that exposes a `poll` function that will poll for events on an internal collection sockets.
-There are three possible events that we want to handle: client connection, message received, and client disconnection.
+Suppose that we are a librar writer who has created a `Server` struct to manage a collection of TCP connections.
+We would like `Server` to exposes a `poll` function that will poll for events on the server's internal collection of connnected sockets.

+There
+are three possible events that we want to handle: client connection, message received, and client disconnection.

-Below I'll go over a few different ways that we could write a `Server.poll` function which accepts a generic `handler` type to handle reported events.
+Below I'll go over a few different ways that we could write a `Server.poll` function that accepts a generic `handler` parameter to handle reported events.

 **Note:** There are many non-generic ways to tackle this, e.g. by using an interface struct that wraps a pointer to a specific handler implementation.
-In this article I'll be focusing on compile-time generics, and won't be discussing whether they are actually best solution for this particular sceneario.
+In this article I'll just be focusing on compile-time generics, and won't be discussing whether they are actually best solution for this particular sceneario.